Dusseldorf Airport - German & Austrian Airlines

 Please note that all my images are subject to copyright.
 They are not free to use and have been embedded with a digital watermark.

 There`s always a good chance of seeing some of the special-liveried airliners at major airports and Dusseldorf is no exception, especially with regard to German carriers.
 One of the most striking is this one advertising Europa Park which will appeal to all kids old and young.
 Europa Park is the largest theme park in Germany, and the second most popular theme park resort in Europe, after Disneyland Paris.
 The aircraft made several return trips to Dusseldorf over the weekend.

 Other Eurowings aircraft seen in special colours included Airbus A330-203 D-AXGF advertising `Fabulous Las Vegas`, Airbus A320-214(WL) D-AEWM in Eurowings Boomerang Club Livery, D-ABDP with Croatia titles, and Airbus A320-214 D-ABDU (below) celebrating the centenary of the Hertz Car Rental company.

-The bland, all-white Eurowings Dash 8s make up the vast percentage of turbo-prop flights at Dusseldorf.
+Below: The bland, all-white Eurowings Dash 8s make up the vast percentage of turbo-prop flights here.
 There are currently 17 of the type in the fleet.

 Deutsche Lufthansa AG, commonly known as simply Lufthansa, is the largest German airline and, when combined with its subsidiaries, also the largest airline in Europe in terms of passengers carried.
 The name of the company is derived from the German word Luft "air" and Hansa, the Hanseatic League.
 Lufthansa is one of the five founding members of Star Alliance, the world's largest airline alliance, formed in 1997.